codaubianca/codaubianca/README.md

 ### Hi there 👋

 ⏳ I recently finished my bachelor thesis on the subject of *Inconspicuous Adversarial Patches against Object Detection* (PyTorch).
-🏃‍♀️ I'm currently learning Python, PyTorch and ScikitLearn.
+🏃‍♀️ I'm currently experimenting with Python, PyTorch and ScikitLearn in my spare time.
 😄 Pronouns: she/her

 <!--